seankim84/PortFolio/README.md

 ##Feature

-- Only used by HTML, CSS, Javascript
+* Only used by HTML, CSS, Javascript
-- Intro Myself
+* All that intro i am
-- Clone the KAKAO APP
+* Clone the KAKAO APP